What is in this leaflet

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-- medicines for irregular or rapid heart beat
+- coumarin medicine for irregular or rapid heart beat

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.